WebAssembly/spec/spectec/test-prose/TEST.md

 Export_ok
 - the export (EXPORT name externidx) is valid with the external type xt if:
   - the external index externidx is valid with xt.

-Module_ok
-- the module (MODULE type* import* func* global* table* mem* elem* data^n start? export*) is valid if:
-  - For all type in type*:
-    - the type type is valid with the function type ft'.
-  - ft'* is the concatenation of all such ft'.
-  - For all import in import*:
-    - Under the context { TYPES: ft'*; RETURN: ?() }, the import import is valid with the external type ixt.
-  - ixt* is the concatenation of all such ixt.
-  - For all global in global*:
-    - Under the context C', the global global is valid with the global type gt.
-  - gt* is the concatenation of all such gt.
-  - For all table in table*:
-    - Under the context C', the table table is valid with the table type tt.
-  - tt* is the concatenation of all such tt.
-  - For all mem in mem*:
-    - Under the context C', the memory mem is valid with the memory type mt.
-  - mt* is the concatenation of all such mt.
-  - For all elem in elem*:
-    - Under the context C', the table segment elem is valid with the reference type rt.
-  - rt* is the concatenation of all such rt.
-  - For all data in data*:
-    - Under the context C', the memory segment data is valid.
-  - For all func in func*:
-    - the function func is valid with the function type ft.
-  - ft* is the concatenation of all such ft.
-  - If start is defined, then:
-    - the start function start is valid.
-  - For all export in export*:
-    - the export export is valid with the external type xt.
-  - |mt*| is less than or equal to 1.
-  - the context C' is { TYPES: ft'*; FUNCS: ift* :: ft*; GLOBALS: igt*; TABLES: itt* :: tt*; MEMS: imt* :: mt*; RETURN: ?() }.
-  - the function type sequence ift* is $funcsxt(ixt*).
-  - the global type sequence igt* is $globalsxt(ixt*).
-  - the table type sequence itt* is $tablesxt(ixt*).
-  - the memory type sequence imt* is $memsxt(ixt*).

 Step_read/table.copy-trap-* x y
 1. Let z be the current state.